 Dr. Jeremy Slack

-Jeremy Slack is an Associate Professor of Geography in the Department of Sociology and Anthropology at the University of Texas, El Paso.
+Jeremy Slack is the Department Chair and Associate Professor of Geography in the Department of Sociology and Anthropology at the University of Texas, El Paso.
 He received his PhD in Geography from the University of Arizona in 2015.
 His research is focused on deportation and the problems forced removal creates for individuals and their families, the connections to place that are severed and how it has intersected with drug related violence on the border.
 His research interests include state theory, illegal and illicit activity, the U.S. Mexico Border, drug trafficking, violence, participatory/activist oriented research methodology and public scholarship.

 Currently, he runs the Immigration and Border Communities – Research Experience for Undergraduates, a National Science Foundation program, to teach research methods in the social sciences by collaborating with community organizations in the Paso del Norte Regions.
 Students engage with a variety of topics related to immigration and border enforcement and its impact on the region, producing data relevant to local efforts by advocates.